BinoviTeam/checklist/codestyle.md

 ## Frameworks

 <details>
-  <summary>Don't forget about our code style and modification presetuped linter and prettier rules</summary>
+  <summary>Don't forget about our code style and modification pre-configured linter and prettier rules</summary>

   > Link to our [codestyle](https://github.com/BinoviTeam/prettier-settings)
 </details>